 - Provide exposure to new art techniques, activities, and artists throughout history

-- Providing patients with the opportunity for expression
+- Provide patients with the opportunity for expression

-- Art production is a healthy way to release energy
+- Expose patients to art production, which is a healthy way to release energy

-The art activities offered are intended to build on the strengths and skills of the individual patients.
+The art activities offered are intended to build on the strengths and skills of the individual patient.
 In addition, the age and developmental level of each patient is always taken into consideration.
 The creative process during Project Picasso is as important, if not more so, than the art product.
-Project Picasso Volunteers and Staff assisting in the program are encouraged to compliment the efforts of the individual; however, criticism and technical achievement are discouraged and detrimental to the goals of the program.
+Project Picasso volunteers and staff assisting in the program are encouraged to compliment the efforts and expand the imagination of the individual whereas criticism and technical achievement are discouraged and detrimental to the goals of the program.

-For more information about Project Picasso, or interest in getting more involved, please contact Art Therapist, Julie Gant at 314.454.2758 or email at email@example.com
+For more information about Project Picasso, or interest in getting more involved, please contact Art Therapist, Julie Gant at 314.454.2758 or email@example.com.